the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/README.md

 ## MSA Approval metric example

-In this directory you can access the [notebook]() where we present an example of a multi-class classification model for the Aproval matrix.
+In this directory you can access the [Multi_class_classification_for_the_approval_metric.ipynb](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/blob/51ffee71f69b9bd75f565ccd8d7ba10d674b44e6/%F0%9F%93%94%20Model%20for%20multi-class%20and%20multi-label%20classification%20for%20core%20metrics/Multi_class_classification_for_the_approval_metric.ipynb) notebook, where we present an example of a multi-class classification model for the Aproval matrix.

 🗄️ You can access the data used in this notebook [here](https://drive.google.com/file/d/1gr9PbPTaYLnhVKJ6eraJboPmvLZ_E14J/view?usp=sharing).
 We recommend you re-run this research with an updated version of this data which can be downloaded following these [instructions](https://drive.google.com/file/d/1xThQSWn501Jlxfay-c7u-EjTu-3R1FAg/view?usp=sharing).